America's Next Top Model season 10: Kimberly

+Property damages

 During the contestants’ stay in New York, the models stayed in a $6 million apartment.
 However, when the season was over, it was revealed the contestants had caused over $500,000 in damages.
 The landlord Michael Marvisi explained that the girls had left food on the walls, damaged a $15,000 chandelier “beyond repair” and caused $90,000 of damage to a store below.
 He also said the film crew had punched “hundreds of holes in the ceiling to hang lighting equipment.” and had torn up the Brazilian wood floors.
-A $125K settlement deal was reached between the landlord and America’s Next Top Model.
+A $125K settlement deal was reached between the landlord and America's Next Top Model.